 Business development is about relationships, first and foremost.
 What goes around comes around.
+(I’m not talking about the quid pro quo approach favored by some.
+Relationships rooted in mutual back-scratching strategies are shallow and shortlived.)
 Treat people right or pay the consequences in missed opportunities, broken relationships, burned bridges and bad word of mouth.

 Reputation is complicated –it reflects people’s perceptions (sometimes inaccurate) of your expertise, integrity, influence, judgment, reliability, work ethic, breeding and character, among other things.
 A good one, once earned, is priceless; a bad one is very very difficult to live down.

 Courtesy: A Few Simple Rules, Easily Observed, Easily Broken

 Authentic courtesy is impressive.
 It is remembered.
 It shows more than the quality of your upbringing.
 It suggests self-confidence, integrity, humility, maturity and good sense.
 And it is one of the things that makes people enjoy your company.

 Keep in mind that courtesy is part and parcel of being what Adam Grantrefers to as a “giver” (not just a “matcher”, and certainly not a “taker”) — the person whom science tells us is most likely to succeed.

 Discourtesy, whether intentional or unintentional, will eventually be interpreted (and, only if you’re lucky, excused) by colleagues, staff, adversaries, friends and other members of your existing or hoped for network as thoughtless, lazy, cocky, scatter-brained, mediocre, immature or just plain stupid.
 Did I mention lazy?